Awards

 Nomination submission requirements:

-- The certification award for which they’re being nominated (CEN, CFRN, CPEN, CTRN or TCRN)
+• The certification award for which they’re being nominated (CEN, CPEN, TCRN, CFRN, CTRN, or CBRN)

-- How you believe they exemplify the clinical excellence and professionalism of a BCEN-certified nurse in this specialty
+• How you believe they exemplify the clinical excellence and professionalism of a board certified nurse in this specialty

 Following your submission, nominees will be asked to submit the following:

-- At least 3 ways you have succeeded in advocating for certification and supporting other nurses to earn and maintain board certification in this specialty.
+• At least three ways they have successfully advocated for specialty certification and supported other nurses to earn and maintain board certification in this specialty.

-- Up to 3 additional supporting items may be uploaded, but are not required.
+• Up to three additional supporting items may be uploaded, but are not required.

 Distinguished CEN Award

-BSN, RN, CEN Froedtert & the Medical College of Wisconsin Froedtert Hospital, Milwaukee, WIAbout Nicholas
+Nicholas Jazdzewski, BSN, RN, CENFroedtert & the Medical College of Wisconsin Froedtert Hospital, Milwaukee, WI

 2021